electron/governance/wg-releases/triaging-issues.md

 > Thanks in advance!
 Your help is appreciated.

+**What version labels should I add if the issue originates well past supported versions?**

+If you know the version of Electron where the issue began, add that version label.
+If you don't know when the issue began, but it is still affecting the latest version, add all of the current supported version labels.

+The `main` label is generally reserved for A) urgent issues that are currently blocking the `main` branch, or B) issues that are present in main, but in no alpha, beta or stable versions of Electron.
+If the issue exists in any alpha, beta or stable version, that latest version should be used instead of main.

 ## Check Reproducible Steps

 As the issue triager, it is not your responsibility to confirm whether or not an issue is reproducible based on a provided sample unless you so choose.
 We just want to confirm that one has been provided.
 Ideally, the user will provide a Fiddle Gist link or a link to a repo we may clone down.